hmf21/UAVLocalization/README.md

 * DATASETS: All the datasets for this research have been open-sourced at the [this link](https://cloud.tsinghua.edu.cn/d/eebd9d4c83eb4fe2b20c/).

-* Pretrained Weights: The pretrained weights have been also given at the [this link](https://cloud.tsinghua.edu.cn/d/eebd9d4c83eb4fe2b20c/).
+* WEIGHTS: The model checkpoints have been also given at the [this link](https://cloud.tsinghua.edu.cn/d/eebd9d4c83eb4fe2b20c/).

-(only the Ageagle datasets are available at present and other dataset will be provided after our article is accepted.)
+(only the Ageagle datasets are available at present.)

 ## Acknowledgements